RaviChand0/Hello-World/README.md

 Hi everyone!
 My name is Ravi Chand.
-I'm from Punjab, and I completed my BE from Chandigarh College of Engineering and Technology in 2022 with a CGPA of 8.1.
-Currently, I am working at PPN Solutions as an EPM consultant.
+This is our first repository, so let's start.